 Going by the example above with the chart showing 500 ms in "Real-Time" mode, let us assume that the virtual machine has 4 virtual cores.

-The virtual machine in this example spent 0.00625 percent of its run time in ready state, or a 160th of a percent.
+The virtual machine in this example spent 0.625 percent, or a 160th of its run time in ready state.

 Please keep in mind that CPU ready or %RDY in itself is not an indicator for existing performance issues.
 A virtual machine can spend a lot of time in ready state without ever running into any slowness/bottlenecks or other performance problem.
 Therefore CPU ready should not be taken on its own, but instead should be used as a tool, or better one of the tools used when troubleshooting actual performance issues.